Namie Amuro stops the music, as her discography disappears from streaming services

 In a world where Namie’s retirement wasn’t her blipping herself out of existence, her music disappearing from streaming services would perhaps be seen as the dawn of her announcing her return.
 But regardless, it is a shock thing to happen out of the blue.
 Albeit one which (if it were permanent) would not be all that surprising, between Japan’s continued reluctance of digital media, online content and the many loud conversations about the damage that streaming has done to the music industry.
 And there’s also Namie retiring the way I have never seen somebody in entertainment retire before.
 Namie really hopped in the Toyota Alphard and drove off into a Hex, to never be seen again.
 The fact she called her farewell Best album ‘Finally’ said it all.
 She truly reached a point where she was over the pop star shit.
 So I could absolutely imagine Avex receiving faxes from Namie’s lawyers to clear out them desks and get rid of her shit.

 When Namie retired, her music wasn’t available across every streaming platform until almost two years later, which was more-than-likely a combination of the Japanese market still being tentative when it came to the likes of Spotify and Apple Music, and Avex wanting to maximise the sales of Finally - the latter of which makes complete sense, especially in light of Namie having to re-record so many of the songs on it.
 And then there are her music videos, none of which have been officially uploaded to YouTube in full.
-The Japanese music industry is more on board with streaming and YouTube than it once was, but there is still clear hesitancy with it, which is completely warranted.
+The Japanese music industry is more on board with streaming and YouTube than it once was, but there is still a clear hesitancy to embrace them fully, which is completely warranted.
 Streaming isn’t as lucrative for acts as physical sales were.
 This is the case worldwide.
 But the physical sales model in Japan has always been slightly different to that of North America.
 I mean, shit.
 Physical sales don’t even bring in as much money for acts as you think.
 So it’s wise to side eye streaming, which brings in even LESS money for acts.

 Japan is the second largest music market in the world, yet was one of the slowest markets to adopt streaming, and unsurprisingly so.
-Physical sales have long dominated in Japan and managed to hold pretty strong, even when they began to swindle in America.
+Physical sales have long dominated in Japan and managed to hold pretty strong, even when they began to dwindle in America.
 I have some qualms about Japan and its approaches to physical media, particularly where re-issues and new pressings are concerned.
 And also how quickly releases can become scarce, resulting in a market where prices go through the roof.
 But it would make sense that the Japanese music industry wouldn’t welcome streaming with open arms, because the impact on it would be and has been far greater.
 Let’s take physical singles as an example.
 These stopped being a thing quite early on in the West during the advent of iTunes, which wasn’t such a huge blow given the low price points of single releases and that it saved record labels money from having to produce CDs.
 But in Japan they were still doing good business.
 Fans had greater incentive for buying singles because they would feature video content such as music videos and tour performances; a business model which has changed massively now that music videos release to YouTube the same day as the single releases.
 And due to singles often releasing in multiple editions, they also became collectors items.
 The special editions which would come with limited edition slip covers, posters, booklets and the inclusion of video content on a DVD and a Blu-Ray also meant the price point of these singles were higher, which was great for record labels and music acts.
-But singles sales had dropped because of the steady adoption of streaming and YouTube, both of which became so big that the Japanese music industry could no longer ignore them - resulting in a shift over to digital single releases.
+But singles sales had dropped because of the steady adoption of streaming and YouTube, both of which became so big that the Japanese music industry could no longer ignore them—resulting in a shift over to digital single releases.
 Few acts release physical singles any more, and the days of music videos for every single are long gone with that.

 Streaming does cheapen music and is resulting in the talent responsible for making it getting even less of the money.
 But Japan’s reluctance to embrace the entirety of the digital distribution model is a double-edged sword, specifically for acts of the Shōwa era, because their visibility is so drastically reduced to a point where it would be all too easy for them to get phased out of existence.
 It’s easy for us to go online and watch Michael Jackson performances from the 70s and hear the albums he recorded as part of The Jackson 5 and The Jacksons.
 Or check out the music of Janis Joplin, Rick Astley, Jimi Hendrix, Tiffany, Stevie Wonder and more besides.
 But try doing the same for any of the popular, trailblazing, top selling Japanese acts of the 60s, 70s and 80s.
 So many enka and city pop acts have no digital footprint whatsoever, making it hard to listen to their music.
 And because Japanese record labels tend not to re-press and re-issue albums with the frequency that labels do in North America, you can’t even buy any of it at a decent price.